stahta01/cmoc/doc/cmoc-manual.markdown

 by name.
 The assembly code is allowed to refer to global variables however.

-CMOC still ends the function with the RTS instruction (or RTI if the function is declared with the `interrupt` modifier.)
+By default, the compiler ends the function with the RTS instruction (or RTI if the function is declared with the `interrupt` modifier).
+To keep the compiler from emitting that instruction (RTI as well as RTS), add the `__norts__` keyword:

+    asm __norts__ int f(int m, int n) { ... }

 See the *Calling convention* section elsewhere in this manual for the rules to observe.
 In particular, note that byte arguments are promoted to words, which are pushed onto the stack in the big endian byte ordering.

-#### Functions that are only called by assembly code

-Normally, CMOC does not emit code for a function that is never called and whose address is never taken.
-But such a function could still be called by inline assembly.
-This can lead to an assembler error that complains that the LBSR or JSR argument is not defined.

-CMOC can be forced to emit all functions by passing it the `--emit-uncalled` option.
+#### Hitachi 6309 instructions

+Inline assembly can use [Hitachi 6309](https://en.wikipedia.org/wiki/Hitachi_6309) instructions like TFM, LDQ, etc.
+The underlying assembler (lwasm) accepts them by default.

+The code generated by CMOC does not use the 6309-specific registers or instructions.

 ### Interrupt Service Routines

 CMOC supports the `interrupt` function modifier, which tells the compiler to end the function with an RTI instruction instead of an RTS.
-For example:
+For example, the following function handles the VSYNC 60 hertz interrupt:

-    interrupt void newCoCoIRQRoutine()
+    interrupt void newCoCoIRQRoutine(void)
     {
         asm
         {
             lda     $FF03           // check for 60 Hz interrupt
-            bpl     irqISR_end      // return if 63.5 us interrupt
+            lbpl    irqISR_end      // return if 63.5 us interrupt
             lda     $FF02           // reset PIA0, port B interrupt flag
         }